 - Bake in the oven for 25 – 30 minutes.
-The top should have a firm crust and if you shake the tin it shouldn’t wobble.
+The top should have a firm crust.
 It will feel a little soft and wet still but this is normal for a fudgey brownie.
 Cook for a little longer if you prefer a firmer bake.

-- Cool in the tin for a few minutes and then carefully run a knife around the edge of the cake to loosen it.
+- Cool in the tin for a few minutes and then carefully run a knife around the edge to loosen it.

-- Turn the cake out onto a wire rack and allow to cool completely.
+- Turn the brownie out onto a wire rack and allow to cool completely.

-- Once completely cool, remove the baking paper and slice into even slices, enjoy with a cuppa tea.
+- Once completely cool, remove the baking paper and slice into even slices.

 - These can be stored in an airtight container for up to a week.